Forensic Fashion

 * Scott 1994 p197

 "The basic male garment was the G-string (bahag or balabal).
 This was large and wide enough to hang over the hips and thighs with a flap behind long enough to inspire facetious Spanish comments like, 'Nababasa ang palawit mo [You're getting your tail wet]'.
-A silk one called kalikot came from Borneo, and so did an highly decorated one of silk and cotton called kalikam, which was restricted to upper-class chiefs.
+A silk one called kalikot came from Borneo, and so did a highly decorated one of silk and cotton called kalikam, which was restricted to upper-class chiefs.
 Both men and women wore a short-sleeved, collarless shirt or jacket (baro), and a cloak or long-sleeved gown on formal occasions -- yambong if ankle-length.
 A special piece of male finery was a scarf (salampay) thrown over the shoulders, intricately worked by their wives.
 There was also a mantle called tapi in which men wrapped up, but it was already considered old-fashioned in the colonial period and so then was only used by old men.
-The turbanlike putong was the normal male headdress, red int eh case of those who had personally killed an enemy, or decorated with a plume of feathers, sagisag for chiefs, and tambulok for anyone sworn to avenge the death of a close relative." [references omitted]
+The turbanlike putong was the normal male headdress, red in the case of those who had personally killed an enemy, or decorated with a plume of feathers, sagisag for chiefs, and tambulok for anyone sworn to avenge the death of a close relative." [references omitted]

 Weapons